tournament-js/tournament/doc/implementors.md

   }
 ```

-NB: return a reason for the user, or NULL for OK.
+The return value MUST be a reason for the user, or NULL for OK.

 #### progress
-Whenever a match is scored successfully (all the `unscorable` methods in the inheritance chain allowed the scoring to happen), `progress` will be called with the newly scored match.
+Whenever a match is scored successfully (all the `unscorable` - and, if exists, `verify` - methods in the inheritance chain allowed the scoring to happen), `progress` will be called with the newly scored match.

 ```js
   progress: function (match) {